Gaetano Fraschini: Biography

 An early tenore di forza, he created several Verdian roles, beginning with Zamoro in Alzira in 1845.
 He was also the first Corrado in Il corsaro (1848), Arrigo in La battaglia di Legnano (1849), the title role in Stiffelio (1850), and Riccardo in Un ballo in maschera (1859).
 He also sang in Oberto, Ernani, I Lombardi, I masnadieri, Luisa Miller, and Il trovatore.
 1856 saw him singing Henri in Les vêpres siciliennes in Rome, and in 1858 he was Gabriele Adorno in Simon Boccanegra for Naples.

 In 1846 he made his international debut at the Kärtnerthortheater in Vienna, where he sang Chalais in Donizetti's Maria di Rohan, followed by Verdi's Ernani and Donizetti's Lucia di Lammermoor and Don Pasquale.

 Internationally, too, he sang a good deal of Verdi: at Her Majesty's Theatre in 1847 where he took part in the first London performance of I due Foscari; in 1863 at Madrid, where he sang in La forza del destino; and the following autumn at the Théâtre Italien in Paris, where he appeared in Un Ballo in Maschera, Ernani, and Il Trovatore, as well as in Lucia di Lammermoor and Poliuto.

-Monaldi described Fraschini's voice as like "a silver gong struck with a silver hammer", He obviously was echoing the famous voice teacher Henry Panofka who — in his treatise on "Singers and Voices" — exhorted young tenors to emulate Fraschini and pointed out the "silvery" quality of his voice.
+Monaldi described Fraschini's voice as like "a silver gong struck with a silver hammer".
+He probably was echoing the famous voice teacher Henry Panofka who — in his treatise on "Singers and Voices" — exhorted young tenors to emulate Fraschini and pointed out the "silvery" quality of his voice.

 Fraschini retired in 1873, bidding his farewell in Rome as Gennaro in Lucrezia Borgia and in Florence as Don Alvaro in La forza del destino.
 His last role was Lyonel in Flotow's Martha, which he sang at Teatro della Pergola in Florence in January 1874.
 At the time "his voice and technique were still intact".
 Fraschini died in Naples in 1887.
 The opera house in Pavia is named for him.